Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 - It is optional but best practice to specify a **width** and **height**
 - It is optional but best practice to add meaningful **alt**-text

-When this tag is processed, it will rendered HTML *similar* to the following (the implementation may change in minor ways).
+When this tag is processed, it will create HTML *similar* to the following (the implementation may change in minor ways).

 ```html
 <img